mhrimaz/AwesomeJavaFX/README.md

 - [DataFX](https://github.com/guigarage/DataFX) - DataFX is a JavaFX frameworks that provides additional features to create MVC based applications in JavaFX by providing routing and a context for CDI.
 - [Dolphin Platform](https://github.com/canoo/dolphin-platform) - Dolphin Platform is a client / server frameworks that provides a async communication between a server and a client based on the remote presentation model pattern
 - [EasyBind](https://github.com/TomasMikula/EasyBind) - EasyBind leverages lambdas to reduce boilerplate when creating custom bindings.
+- [EasyFXML](https://github.com/Tristan971/EasyFXML) - EasyFXML is a fully-featured opinionated JavaFX framework based on Vavr and Spring Boot which manages most of the annoying boilerplate that comes with JavaFX.
+[Apache License V2](https://www.apache.org/licenses/LICENSE-2.0)
 - [FXGL](http://almasb.github.io/FXGL/) - JavaFX Game Development Framework
 - [Griffon](http://griffon-framework.org/) - Next generation desktop application development platform for the JVM.
 [Apache License V2](https://www.apache.org/licenses/LICENSE-2.0)
 - [JacpFX](http://jacpfx.org/) - An UI application framework based on JavaFX